shamshad-npti/codegoda/README.md

 # Codegoda

 List of problems appeared in Codegoda by year.
+For more information about Codegoda, visit [codegoda.io](https://codegoda.io/).

 ## 2023